Mortgage life insurance

 - If you don’t have any dependents (for example, no child or spouse) you may want to just make sure that your mortgage is covered, as you have no one looking to you for any additional financial support.

 - If you do have a family, then a level term life insurance policy might be better suited to you.
 This will not only cover your mortgage but will leave your family extra cash to help them keep their same standard of living after you’re gone.
+For more guidance on how to find the best policy to protect your family, head over to our family life insurance guide.

 - Are there any other financial commitments, such as loans or credit cards, that you would want covered in your life insurance payout?
 If your life insurance policy doesn’t cover your debts, it will be up to your next of kin to find the cash and pay up to your debtors.